darsanamo/sql-data-warehouse-project/README.md

 This project is licensed under the (MIT Licence) You are free to use, modify and sahre this project with proper attribution

 ## About us
+Hey friends, I'm Darwin.
+I'm an electronics professional on a mission to share years of tech knowledge and make working with data fun.